-- using a steamer (my personal favorite) : peel and slice the sweet potatoes.
+- use a steamer (my personal favorite) : peel and slice the sweet potatoes.
 Put them in your steamer and cook for about 20-25 minutes or until they are soft.

-- using a microwave-oven : use the same process as with the oven, then place them on a microwave-oven safe dish and cook for about 10 minutes or until they are soft.
+- use a microwave-oven : use the same process as with the oven, then place them on a microwave-oven safe dish and cook for about 10 minutes or until they are soft.

 Whichever way you decide to cook your sweet potatoes, once they are cooked and cooled down, just add them to your blender with the other ingredients of this recipe.